haskell/vscode-haskell/README.md

 | Linux | TODO |

+Note that if `haskell-language-server-wrapper` is already on the PATH, then the extension will launch it directly instead of downloading binaries.

 ## Investigating and reporting problems

 1. Go to extensions and right click `Haskell` and choose `Configure Extensions Settings`